AaronDeveloperHP/Proyecto_1-Ev_Enlaza/Documentation.md

 |PWA|A Web aplication that can be aded to the home screen of a device like a native app (example:Trivago,Pinterest)|-They have offline capabilities<br/>-They use Push Notifications<br/>-No installation or manual updates required |-Compatibility with IOS<br/>-They can´t use all the device capabilities because they aren´t native |
 ## Usability
 ## User Requirements
-* R1 Plataform
+* R1 Plataform<br/>
 R1.1.
-The application must be mobile-first.
+The application must be mobile-first.<br/>
 R1.2.
-But also can be used in the browser.
+But also can be used in the browser.<br/>
-* R2 The app must have various roles for make different actions.
+* R2 The app must have various roles for make different actions.<br/>
-* R3 Authentication
+* R3 Authentication<br/>
 R3.1.
-The regular users can´t be registered by themselves.
+The regular users can´t be registered by themselves.<br/>
 R3.2.
-The admin can register new users.
+The admin can register new users.<br/>
 R3.3.
-The users need to login to enter the applcation.
+The users need to login to enter the applcation.<br/>
 R3.4.
-Once a user is loged, the app generates a token that is used to the rest of actions.
+Once a user is loged, the app generates a token that is used to the rest of actions.<br/>
-* R4 Menu
+* R4 Menu<br/>
 R4.1.
-Depend of the loged user´s type the options that are displayed in the menu.
+Depend of the loged user´s type the options that are displayed in the menu.<br/>
 R4.2.
-The menu must be intuitive
+The menu must be intuitive.<br/>
-* R5 Actions
+* R5 Actions<br/>
 R5.1.
-The standar user can generate petition, view his petitions, view his data.
+The standar user can generate petition, view his petitions, view his data.<br/>
-R5.2 The admin user can view and manage the petitions of the users,view his data, view the data of the users and register new users.
+R5.2 The admin user can view and manage the petitions of the users,view his data, view the data of the users and register new users.<br/>
 ## Prototype
 The prototype isn´t already finished but is an approximation of what i want to do to the project´s application.<br/>
 Prototype link: https://www.justinmind.com/usernote/tests/49456582/49502737/49524566/index.html